bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

-doggo is a modern command-line DNS client (like _dig_) written in Golang.
+doggo is a modern command-line DNS client (like _dig_) written in GoLang.
 It outputs information in a neat concise manner and supports protocols like DoH, DoT, DoQ, and DNSCrypt as well: https://github.com/mr-karan/doggo

 ----